By default, you enter the Overview tab, which provides a

 installed, whether virtual, physical, or both.

-You can view sample reports at the links below, or you can export reports from your assessment.
+You can view a sample report here, or you can export reports from your assessment.
 In addition to the assessment summary, the assessment provides detailed reports on your installed virtual and/or physical infrastructure.

 On the upper right corner of the page, notice two buttons: Designer and Migration Planner.
 The Migration Planner is an important and extremely useful migration planning tool.
 It provides a graphical representation of your network infrastructure, and allows you to select applications and services either individually or in groups so you can visualize your server dependencies.
 You can export the map images as SVG files, which you can then open and view separately.